Consulting Geologist

 Climate Change Catastrophism: Intellectual Fascism for Science Pretenders.

 As a petroleum geologist specialising in sedimentology, I've a a keen fascination with past environments, and palaeoclimate as indicated by aspects of the geological record is a substantial part of that fascination.
 It was with considerable interest that I observed the debate over global warming as it evolved.
 Initially, I thought I'd be fortunate enough to witness the first ever scientific assimilation of compound recursive analysis in the pursuit of understanding complex feedback systems such as climate and climate change mechanisms.
 I was to be bitterly disappointed.
 Like their Nineteenth Century counterparts, modern Catastrophists are all too keen to ignore the lessons of history.
-I wonder - I thought it was pretty obvious.
-Tight reservoirs & oil shales were once seen as our salvation from peak oil.
-It's just that the pressurisation of tight reservoirs can be a little expensive.
-With au$500,000,000.00 of government funding being poured into carbon sequestration research, the opportunity to pressurise tight reservoirs at tax-payers expense now avails itself to the petroleum industry.
+Moreover, the sheer number of factual errors that continue to be propagated in spite of widely known corrections from the scientific community is astounding.
+In this article, I explore the media claims of doom and gloom in light of the scientific evidence.

 Volcanic CO2: The Hole in the Carbon Budget.

-Volcanogenic sources of CO2 outpace human industry, producing at least 24 GtCpa; easily three times industrial emission.
-Given more than three million submarine volcanoes, this comes as no surprise and explains why inland lakes, reservoirs, dams, ponds, pools and aquariums do not acidify while oceans and seas are observed by some authors to do so.
-There is no magic fingerprint to identify industrial CO2 because volcanic CO2 is isotopically identical, rendering the Suess Effect inapplicable and the diversity of natural oxidation renders the molar ratio of O2 consumed to CO2 produced irrelevant.
+Volcanogenic sources of CO2 quite possibly outpace human industry; producing, by extrapolation, 24 GtCpa, which is easily three times the industrial emission of CO2.
+Given the existence of more than three million submarine volcanoes, this comes as no surprise especially considering the fact that carbon dioxide is the second most erupted gas on the planet, next to water vapour.
+Such extrapolations are meagre guesswork in the face of the immense number of unmonitored volcanic emissions throughout the world.
+Due to the collossal lack of necessary data, the best empirical work can, so far, only address minimum volcanic emission.
+To date, there is no viable empirical method by which we may establish a maximum limit to volcanic emission.
+Moreover, there is no magic fingerprint to identify industrial CO2 because volcanic CO2 lacks sufficient isotopic measurement to be isotopically distinguishable from fossil fuel CO2.
+This renders the Suess Effect inapplicable and the diversity of natural oxidation renders the molar ratio of O2 consumed to CO2 produced irrelevant.
 Moreover, the geographic distribution of recent volcanic activity also explains the more intense Polar Spring melts this decade.
-Additionally, the balance between photosynthesis and eruption of volcanic carbon dioxide may play the dominant part in determining atmospheric CO2 levels.
+It is not unreasonable to hypothesise that the balance between photosynthesis and emission of volcanic carbon dioxide may play the dominant part in determining atmospheric CO2 levels.

 Volcanic CFCs: A Matter of Denial.